 Public Service Loan Forgiveness Program (PSLF): Under PSLF, full-time* public service employees may qualify for forgiveness of the balance of their loan after 120 on-time monthly payments (10 years).
 PSLF only applies to federal loans made through the Direct loan program (Subsidized and Unsubsidized Stafford Loans, PLUS Loans, and Consolidation Loans).

 *If you have 2 or more part-time jobs, you must be employed for at least 30 hours total per week to meet the criteria.

-Unsubsidized Direct Stafford Loan: Federal student loan, for which the government does not pay the interest.
+Unsubsidized Direct Stafford Loan: Federal student loan for which the government does not pay the interest.
 The borrower is responsible for the interest on an unsubsidized loan from the date the loan is disbursed, even while the student is still in school.
-Students may avoid paying the interest while they are in school by capitalizing the interest, which increases the loan amount.
+Students may avoid paying the interest while they are in school by capitalizing the interest after the 6-month grace period, which increases the loan amount.
 Unsubsidized loans are not based on financial need and may be used to finance the family contribution.

 Variable Interest Rate: Interest rate that fluctuates with marketing conditions and resets periodically, such as monthly, quarterly, or annually.